About this listing

 Welcome to the Chalet!

 The nearest stores and restaurants are within five minutes by car.
-The towns of Big Bear Lake and Fawnskin are 10--15 minutes away, and offers scores of restaurants, boutiques, and galleries.
+The towns of Big Bear Lake and Fawnskin are 10 to 20 minutes away, and offer scores of restaurants, boutiques, and galleries.

 There are also two supermarkets, multiple drug stores, and a hospital.